 - Thai, or Chinese basil for garnish

 - Mung bean sprouts for garnish

 - Limes cut into wedges, for garnish

 - Jalapenos stemmed and thinly sliced into rings, for garnish

 MAKE THE STOCK

-Add the onion halves, ginger slices, salt, sugar, and 8 quarts fresh water to the pot and bring to a boil over high heat, skimming off any impurities that forms on the surface.
+- Add the onion halves, ginger slices, salt, sugar, and 8 quarts fresh water to the pot and bring to a boil over high heat, skimming off any impurities that form on the surface.

 MAKE THE FRIED SHALLOTS